jhm18/caffeine_citation/README.md

 ## About the Project

-☕ This project consists of a set of social network analyses in R and Pajek that examine changes Caffeine Citation literature over time.
-The soure of the data were articles collected from the Web of Science (WOS).
+☕ This project consists of a set of social network analyses in R and Pajek that examine changes in the Caffeine Citation literature over time.
+The source of the data were articles collected from the Web of Science (WOS).